-KGI relies on its close working relationships with local law enforcement agencies to receive information about incidents involving KGI students and recognized student organizations, on and off campus.
-If Campus Safety learns of criminal activity involving students or student organizations, it will coordinate with the appropriate external law enforcement agency to forward information about the situation to the KGI Dean of Students office, as appropriate.
-KGI requires all recognized student organizations to abide by federal, state, and local laws, and institution regulations.
-As per the KGI Student Handbook, the institute may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to violate KGI's policy.
-At this time KGI does not have noncampus property locations of student organizations officially recognized by the institution.
+KGI relies on its close working relationships with local law enforcement agencies to receive information about incidents involving KGI students and recognized student organizations on and off campus.
+Suppose Campus Safety learns of criminal activity involving students or student organizations.
+In that case, it will coordinate with the appropriate external law enforcement agency to forward information about the situation to the KGI Dean of Students office.
+KGI requires all recognized student organizations to abide by federal, state, and local laws and institution regulations.
+According to the KGI Student Handbook, the institute may become involved in the off-campus conduct of recognized student organizations when such conduct violates KGI's policy.
+Currently, KGI does not have noncampus property locations of student organizations officially recognized by the institution.